mendix/docs/content/partners/siemens/mindsphere-mobile-native.md

 In this section you will create your own custom development app and register a deep link.

-In principal you have to follow the description on how to create a [Custom Development App](/howto/mobile/how-to-devapps), and install it on your device or emulator as described there.
-There is only one thing demanded for the MindSphere integration.
-The **custom_scheme** specified in the Developer Cockpit app registration process needs to be given in the **App capabilities** section in the **Deep link** field.
+In principal you have to follow the description of how to create a [Custom Development App](/howto/mobile/how-to-devapps), and install it on your device or emulator as described there.
+There is only one additional thing required for the MindSphere integration.
+The **custom_scheme** specified in the Developer Cockpit app registration process needs to be provided as the **Deep link** in the **App capabilities** section.

 ![Studio SSO configuration](attachments/mindsphere-mobile-native/StudioPro_NativeBuilder.png)